Davidezeugo1/Data-Engineering-Portfolio-/project_3/README.md

 Orchestrated with Apache Airflow

-Processed using Apache Spark (batch mode)
+Processed and transformed using Apache Spark

-Persisted into MongoDB
+Persisted into MongoDB and MYSQL

-Tranisfromed in spark
+visualized in dashborad.

-strong in MySQL for analytical dashboards.

-This project serves as the foundation for later streaming pipelines and proves the cluster is production-capable

 ## Pipeline Structure

 * Airflow DAG:
-  * Trigger batch job
+  * Trigger job to generate data and persist data into the database (MongoDB)
-  * Performs validation checks
-  * Submits Spark jobs using spark-submit
+  * Submits Spark jobs using spark-submit to handle transformations

 * Spark Batch Job
   * Reads source data
   * Applies schema enforcement
-  * Writes final documents to MongoDB
+  * Writes final documents to MYSQL

 * MongoDB Sink
+  * Stores raw data

+* MySQL
-  * Stores transformed documents
+  * Stores transformed data
-  * Indexed for query efficiency
-  * Used later as a streaming source

-## ✅ Key Leason:

-* Learned to use the correct connector
-* Learned to version control
-* Learned to create the coonection for airflow to spark
-* Learned to debug spark error
+  * accessible by a BI tool for analytical processes.

 ## ✅ Key Achievements:
-* Fully working multi-node Spark cluster
+* Fully working OTPL pipeline

-* Airflow successfully triggering Spark jobs
+* Airflow successfully triggering Python and Spark jobs

-* Reliable data ingestion into MongoDB
+* Reliable data ingestion into MongoDB and MYSQL

+* Accessible with BI tools to create dashboards

 ## DAG:
-* spark_to_mongo can be found active on the airflow UI ** http://192.168.0.100:8085/home/
+* (Name for dag here) can be found active on the airflow UI ** http://192.168.0.100:8085/home/